CNC Automation and AGVs or AMRs

-AGVs (autonomous guided vehicles) and AMRs (automated mobile robots), are becoming standard solutions in workshops of all sizes.
+AGVs (automated guided vehicles) and AMRs (autonomous mobile robots), are becoming standard solutions in workshops of all sizes.
 They can be of great help in intralogistics due to their flexible route possibilities and ability to carry various loads.
 Today, AGVs and AMRs are often integrated as a part of flexible manufacturing systems to ensure timely and safe transfers of production resources such as raw materials, cutting tools or machine pallets.

 AGVs Integrated with CNC Automation

 Today, almost all manufacturing industries are using AGVs or AMRs.
 Whether in aerospace and defense, fluid power, medical, heavy vehicle, subcontracting or general machine building industry, there are automated vehicles on shop floors.
 The biggest benefits brought by AGVs are timely and safe transfers of various objects via flexible point-to-point routes inside a factory or a warehouse.
 When it comes to CNC automation and automated transport vehicles, they can be a great help to reduce the manual transfers or forklift operations, reducing buffer sizes, increasing the automation level and making the production flow more predictable and reproducible.

 AGV, an automated guided vehicle, and AMR, an autonomous mobile robot, are unmanned transport devices for moving various kinds of loads inside a factory.
 There are four main categories to meet with different transfer needs:

 - forklift / fork type AGVs in different sizes for moving work pieces, tools and material pallets of up to 2,500 kilograms

 - top load AGVs are conveyor-looking vehicles for moving various loads from 100 to 60,000 kilograms